PoopBear1/Motion-Classifier/Readme.md

 ```

 #### Brief Description
-This Project is designed to do separation of background and foreground via transformation matrices clustering.
-Specifically, transformation matrices are calculated from multi-frames SIFT features points.
-By analyzing and clustering on matrices, we can easily determine which part do feature points belong to.
-The SLIC algorithm is applied to draw a foreground that has at least one feature point.
+The project aims to achieve the separation of background and foreground by converting motion patterns to matrix classification.
+Specifically, the transformation matrix is calculated from the feature points between multiple frames.
+By analyzing the matrix, we can easily determine which motion pattern the feature points belong to. ~~The SLIC algorithm is applied to draw a foreground that has at least one feature point.~~ The foreground map is obtained by finding a confidence bounding box among a bunch of discrete points, and using the grab-cut method.

 This project has proven that our proposed method not only work on Static Cameras but also actually perform well in Moving Cameras.